Students on a Rustic Pathways Belize reef and rainforest conservation program

 When should we apply for Belize programs?

-Spring Break and Summer 2026 enrollment is now open.
+Summer 2027 enrollment is open.
 Programs fill on a rolling basis, earlier applications have more date flexibility.